 Umm..I think the ‘I would replace it with cauliflower‘ part here is key.

-Well, that’s just not true – some of our favourite chefs DO have some kind of training: for example, Madeleine Shaw is a trained holistic nutritional health coach who trained at the Institute of Integrative Nutrition.
+Well, this claim by the clean eating backlash simply isn’t true.
+Some of our favourite chefs DO have some kind of training!
+For example, Madeleine Shaw is a trained holistic nutritional health coach who trained at the Institute of Integrative Nutrition.
 But the point is: these people are chefs, not nutritionists.
 Would you expect Julia Child to have nutritional training?
 Gordon Ramsay?
+Didn’t think so.

-But let’s go a bit further: what value is there in having a university degree in nutrition when big Pharmaceutical and Agricultural companies are hijacking the educational system?
-Since the Bayh-Dole Act of 1980 was passed in America, professors have been encouraged ‘to behave like entrepreneurs’ who could benefit financially from their research, not public employees creating ideas for the public domain.
+But let’s go a bit further.
+What value is there in having a university degree in nutrition anyway, when big Pharmaceutical and Agricultural companies are hijacking the educational system?
+Since the Bayh-Dole Act of 1980 was passed in America, professors have been encouraged ‘to behave like entrepreneurs’ who could benefit financially from their research.
+In other words, they’re no longer public employees creating ideas for the public domain.
 That’s when food and agribusiness companies began to funnel huge amounts of cash into grants and university programs.

-7. Why make your own?
-Packaged and processed food can be good for you
+7. Packaged and processed food can be good for you!

-Almond butter rice crisp treats by Oh She Glows
+Almond butter rice crispy treats by Oh She Glows

 The Bottom Line

-Not long ago, people had to rely on the mainstream media and trusted ‘experts’ for all the information they got related to food safety, nutrition, health and farming.
-Today, with more diversity of information through the internet, alternative voices are increasingly heard, and are increasingly trusted, especially after mainstream sources of expertise and information are found to be enmeshed in thick layers of corruption, lobbying and self interest.
+Not long ago, people had to rely on the mainstream media and trusted ‘experts’ for all information related to food safety, nutrition, health and farming.
+Today, with more diversity of information through the internet, alternative voices are increasingly heard.
+And they are increasingly trusted.
+Especially after mainstream sources of expertise and information are found to be enmeshed in thick layers of corruption, lobbying and self interest.